-Whether you’re a professional farmer or a backyard gardener, you will come across destructive insects and bugs on your plants.
+Whether you’re a professional farmer or a backyard gardener, you will come across destructive bugs on your plants.

 However, there are many solutions available for getting rid of these common plant pests.
 These range from organic store-bought pesticides to things you probably already have at home.

-So, what are the best home remedies and organic methods to stop insects from eating your plants?
+Below are some of the best home remedies and organic methods to stop bugs and other pests from eating your plants.

 1. Beneficial Insects

-While many bugs fall under the pest category, some are helpers, feeding on bad insects and related pests.
+While many insects fall under the pest category, some are helpers, feeding on bad insects and related pests.

 Therefore, having ladybugs, braconid wasps, praying mantises, dragonflies, minute pirate bugs, and other beneficial garden insects around will help reduce the number of harmful insects in your garden.

-Moreover, you can buy most of these insects and release them into your garden.
+Moreover, you can buy most of these beneficial insects and release them into your garden.

 2. Companion Planting

-Companion planting is an organic method of controlling pests.
-Plant flowers such as marigolds and petunias along your garden edges to help keep away insect pests.
+Companion planting is an organic method that you can use to help control certain pests.
+Plant flowers such as marigolds and petunias along your garden edges to help keep away many insect pests.

 And it isn’t just limited to flowers, either.
 You can also plant pest-repellant vegetables and herbs such as onions, garlic, and sage as companion plants in your garden.